What is the Circular Economy?

 Eliminate waste and pollution

-A major flaw of the linear economy is that it creates waste by design.
+A major flaw of the linear economy is that it creates waste by design and accelerates climate change.
 The circular economy prevents waste before it happens by ensuring that materials are used efficiently from the outset.

 Key strategies to eliminate waste:

-- Eco-friendly product design – Use recyclable, easy to recycle and reusable materials.
+• Eco-friendly product design – Change to recyclable, easy to recycle and reusable materials.

-- Sustainable packaging – Review material lifecycle with lifecycle analyses to understand carbon usage and food reduction benefits.
+• Sustainable packaging – Regularly monitoring and reviewing material lifecycle with lifecycle analyses to understand carbon usage and food reduction benefits.

-Did you know that by designing waste out of the system, the EU could save €600 billion annually in material costs?
+Did you know that by shifting the change to designing waste out of the system, the EU could save €600 billion annually in material costs?
 (Source: European commission)

 Circulate products and materials